Low-Overhead Tailoring and Learning of Noise in Graph States: Discussion

 We cannot assure that such an approximation method still holds when the input state is very noisy ($\delta>\frac{1}{3w}$).
 Hence, further refinement such that it encompasses a wider fidelity region should be an important work, while we leave it as an open problem.
 A more challenging task is to generalize our scheme to estimate the off-diagonal elements of the input state $\rho$.
 Non-linearity of the noise equation gives another open problem.
-To be specific, we can interpret it as the cost of trying to detect the noise of magic states using the resources of a one-step lower Clifford hierarchy~\cite{anderson2024}.
-In Methods, we explained that additional non-linearity of the equation enables us to detect the dephasing noise of higher $(>3)$ ordered hypergraph states by using the Clifford circuit.
-The FWHT for searching the solution still works for it.
-Unfortunately, in these cases, approximating the equation by sampling the outcome from $\mu$ is inefficient for large $n$.
-In future work, we expect to find an efficient stabilizer circuit scheme for general noises and to completely formalize the trade-off between the nonlinearity of the noise equation, along with the computational complexity, and the Clifford hierarchy.
+To be specific, we could interpret it as the cost of trying to detect the noise of magic states using the resources of a one-step lower Clifford hierarchy~\cite{anderson2024}.
+In future work, we expect to find an efficient stabilizer circuit scheme for general noises and to completely formalize the trade-off between the nonlinearity of the noise equation, along with the computational complexity, and the hypergraph state hierarchy.